kentcb/WPFConverters/README.md

 </TextBlock>
 ```

-Please download the documentation for detailed explanations of every converter, along with examples of use.
+Please see [the documentation](Doc/overview.md) for more details.
 The source code download also includes sample projects for both WPF and Silverlight.

 ## Who?